jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 They all come from the official Raspberry Pi kernel tree so I have confidence they all work fine.
 I need  some more hardware to test many of them.

-NOTE: The last time I checked, 4.4 or 4.5 *dtoverlay* definitions in `config.txt` require the full dtb name

-For example

-    dtoverlay=iqaudio-dacplus-overlay.dtb

-instead of something like this that worked with 4.1 kernels

-    dtoverlay=iqaudio-dacplus

-I did not go back an check whether the full dtb name works in 4.1 kernels, I'm only using 4.4 and 4.5 kernels now.
-If you are sticking with 4.1 kernels and find issues with overlays loading, I would go back to using the shortened name.

 ### Ubuntu Setup

-I primarily use Ubuntu *15.10* 64-bit server installations.
+I primarily use Ubuntu *15.10* or *16.04* 64-bit server installations.
 Other versions should work.

 You will need at least the following packages installed

-    bc
     build-essential
     chrpath
     diffstat